Choonster-Minecraft-Mods/ChiselFacades/README.md

 # Chisel Facades
-This is a mod for Minecraft 1.7.10 that adds blocks from [Chisel 2](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2254671-chisel-2-2-3-10) as [BuildCraft](http://www.mod-buildcraft.com/) Facades.
+This is a mod for Minecraft 1.7.10 that adds blocks from [Chisel](http://minecraft.curseforge.com/mc-mods/235279-chisel) as [BuildCraft](http://www.mod-buildcraft.com/) Facades.

 You can download it from [Curse](http://curse.com/project/222784).